abhikalparya/HandwrittenOCR/README.md

 - **Text Correction Module:** Develop a module to correct spelling and grammar errors in the extracted text.
 - **Integration and Testing:** Integrate the OCR and text correction modules into a cohesive system and thoroughly test its functionality and accuracy.

+## Implementation

+The implementation of the Image-to-Text Conversion and Text Correction System can be found here: [IPYNB File](https://github.com/abhikalparya/HandwrittenOCR/blob/main/handwriting-ocr.ipynb)

 ## Model Architecture

 ![model-graph](https://github.com/abhikalparya/HandwrittenOCR/assets/81465377/a5063d82-3689-4cc1-bf43-669a1f202f2e)